 This is why we've created this online resource for writing jobs in Australia, so that emerging and established writers can find the dream jobs they’ve been searching for.

 From copywriting to editing, there’s plenty of rewarding opportunities for writers seeking to use their skills and talents for in-house positions.
 Simply scroll down and click on a job that interests you, to learn more, or find the answers for all your burning questions about becoming a writer in the FAQs below.

-- Writer (Volunteer), Brisbane
+- Writer - Commercial Real Estate, Brisbane QLD

 Freelancers and writers worldwide will also love our list of Online Jobs, which require only an internet connection to get going.